The War on Drugs is a War on People.

 Since 2000, we led the way on creating cutting-edge policies that have fundamentally transformed the direction of drug policy in the U.S. and beyond.
 This includes a successful and growing marijuana reform movement across the nation.
 We are leading the movement to treat drug use as a health issue, not a criminal problem.
 In 2020, we made history in Oregon by decriminalizing drugs for the first time ever in the United States, and dramatically expanding health services in the state.

-DPA has grown to more than 40 staff across the U.S.; an annual operating budget of approximately $12 million, 12,000 dues-paying members and more than 170,000 online subscribers.
+DPA has grown to 40 staff across the U.S.; an annual operating budget of approximately $12 million, and 200,000 members, activists, and supporters.

 The Fierce Urgency of Now.

 Despite our progress, the consequences of the drug war are felt now more than ever.